jiricmi/logic_probe/typst_documentation/manual-stm.typ

 - *Manual Logic Level Control*: Set fixed HIGH/LOW levels on selected channels.
 To switch between modes, hold the button for approximately 500 ms. The RGB LEDs indicate the active mode by displaying its assigned color when the button is released.
 === Activation
+*SOP8 Package, DO NOT CONNECT ANYTHING TO PA0.
+IT WILL PUT DEVICE TO RESET!*\
 Local mode is enabled when the device is powered without UART computer connection.
 To activate it:
 1. Connect only the power supply to the assembled circuit (no data/USB connection).
 2. Upon startup, the device detects a logic LOW (0) on the receive (RX) pin, which is reserved for computer communication.